marcuslilja/stylus-mq/README.md

 ## Breakpoints as JSON data

-To simplify the use of the breakpoint names and widths in JavaScript the data can be converted to JSON data and later read by JavaScript.

 To enable using the same breakpoint names and widths in both Stylus and JavaScript the breakpoint data can be converted to JSON.

 Example: